Ken Berry: Television work

-Carol Burnett

 The Billy Barnes Review was popular with Hollywood, and one evening Carol Burnett was in Los Angeles and saw Berry in the show.
 She was appearing on The Garry Moore Show in New York and convinced the producers to sign Berry as a guest star.
 Burnett became a key ally for Berry, using him on her own special, which eventually became CBS's The Carol Burnett Show.
 Ken was one of Burnett's most frequent guest stars along with Jim Nabors and Steve Lawrence.
 In 1972, Berry and Burnett appeared together in the color remake of Burnett's Broadway hit, Once Upon a Mattress for CBS.

 A notable dramatic performance by Berry was 1982's television movie Eunice, which was based on The Carol Burnett Show sketch, The Family.
 The Family was something of a pilot for Mama's Family.
 Berry played Phillip, Eunice's brother, in the special; however he went on to play Vinton, a different brother, on Mama's Family.

 His collaboration with Carol Burnett continued with the 1993 theatrical production of From the Top in Long Beach, California.

-Lucille Ball

 The Billy Barnes Review also led to another important connection in his career when he was spotted by Lucille Ball.
 Ball quickly asked him to join her new talent development program at Desilu, similar to the "talent pools" – known as talent "programs" – that the other studios had.
 He was under contract with Desilu for six months, performing for both Ball and Barnes at the same time.
 The reviews for The Billy Barnes Review were largely positive, and additional investors contributed the extra money needed to move the show from the York Playhouse to Broadway, which meant he had to take leave from Desilu.

 After returning from New York in 1960, Berry was brought back to Desilu to play Woody, a bell hop, in 10 episodes of CBS's The Ann Sothern Show, which was set in a New York hotel called the Bartley House.
 The character Woody served as a "Greek chorus of one" on the series.

 In 1968, Ball asked Berry to guest star on The Lucy Show, where he played a bank client needing a loan to start a dance studio.
 He performed a tribute to the Fred Astaire number "Steppin' Out with My Baby" and a duet with Ball for a rendition of "Lucy's Back in Town".